GittyHarsha/AgentMemory/README.md

 npm run watch
 ```

 The server communicates over stdio (MCP expectation).
-No extra config needed; a `memories.db` file will be created beside the binary plus a `data` directory for stored files.
+No extra config needed; a `memories.db` file will be created beside the binary plus a `/.memory` directory for stored files.

 ## Tools (MCP)